sgabriela/Zernike-Moments/README.md

 # Zernike-Moments
-Implementation of Zernike Moments, which are image descriptors
+Implementation of Zernike Moments, which are image descriptors, in Java